Menu

 We offer two levels of Driver Training:

-Level 1 of our Driver Training is done on a skid pan to teach advance driving skills at low speeds.
+These are done on a skid pan to teach advance driving skills at low speeds.
 You will learn how to correctly place yourself in the driver's seat, control skidding, experience ABS (if you have it) and ESP, the correct following and stopping distance and experience understeer and oversteer.

 In some facilities we are also able to offer training under wet conditions as well as dry.